Overview

 - Export/upload of transcripts (if needed)

-- Confidence score slider (highlights perceived inaccurate words dependent upon the word confidence slider)
+- Confidence score slider (highlights perceived inaccurate words)

 - Version history restore or view previous versions